TC Grievance Procedures Outline

 - Sexual Assault, Gender-Based Misconduct, Stalking, and Intimate Partner Violence.
 See “Special situations,” above.

-- For complaints about discrimination (including failure to reasonably accommodate a person with disabilities), students and faculty may contact Katie Embree in the Office of the Vice Provost at (212) 678-3052 or email@example.com and other employees may contact Randy Glazer, the Director of Human Resources, at (212) 678-3175 or firstname.lastname@example.org.
+- For complaints about discrimination (including failure to reasonably accommodate a person with disabilities), students and faculty may contact Katie Embree at (212) 678-3052 or firstname.lastname@example.org and other employees may contact Randy Glazer, Assistant Vice President of Human Resources, at (212) 678-3175 or email@example.com.
 Such complaints should be made in writing.

 - A faculty member who has been unable to resolve a problem informally may have rights under the Statutes of Teachers College and may contact the Chair of the Faculty Advisory Committee to discuss his/her options.

-- Students with concerns or problems that have not been resolved informally may contact Katie Embree in the Office of the Vice Provost at (212) 678-3052 or firstname.lastname@example.org.
+- Students with concerns or problems that have not been resolved informally may contact Katie Embree at (212) 678-3052 or firstname.lastname@example.org.